 Beijing reports 3 new local COVID-19 cases

-Beijing reported three new locally transmitted COVID-19 cases between 4 pm Tuesday and 4 pm Wednesday, local health authorities have said.
+Beijing reported three new locally transmitted COVID-19 cases on Sunday, according to local health authorities.

-All three cases were detected in people under quarantine, according to the municipal publicity department.
+Of the three cases, one had been reported as an asymptomatic carrier before and the other two were detected among people under quarantine, said the Beijing Municipal Health Commission.

-By 4 pm Wednesday, Beijing had reported a total of 115 cases of the novel coronavirus since January 15.
-Among the cases, six are the Omicron variant and 109, including 96 confirmed cases and 13 asymptomatic cases, are the Delta variant.
+As more people return to Beijing after the Spring Festival, the city has urged its residents to adhere to strict protection measures such as necessary nucleic acid testing and home quarantine requirements.